Stephen Mather: Early life and education

 Stephen Tyng Mather was born July 4, 1867, in San Francisco, and named for the prominent Episcopal minister Stephen Tyng of New York, who was admired by his parents, Joseph W. Mather and Bertha Jemima Walker.
 Sometime in his youth, Mather's friends dubbed him the "Eternal Freshman" because of an unrelenting energy he applied to all pursuits, and the name followed him throughout his life.
 Mather was educated at Boys' High School (now Lowell High School) in San Francisco, and graduated from the University of California at Berkeley in 1887.

-His family moved to New York, where Mather worked as a reporter for the New York Sun until 1893.
+His family moved to New York, where Mather worked as a reporter for The Sun until 1893.
 During that time he met and befriended Robert Sterling Yard, another reporter, who would become a close friend.
 In 1893 Mather married Jane Thacker Floy of Elizabeth, New Jersey, with Yard serving as his best man.
 They had one daughter, Bertha Floy Mather.
 In 1906, Mather became the sole owner of the Mather family homestead in Darien, Connecticut, which had been built by his great-grandfather about 1778.
 He and his family used it during the summers and he regarded it as his true home.
 It is now a historic site open to the public.